The Traitor and the Jew

 The Traitor and the Jew (full title: The Traitor and the Jew: Anti-Semitism and the Delirium of Extremist Right-Wing Nationalism in French Canada from 1929–1939), a history by Esther Delisle, was published in French in 1992.
 She documented the history of antisemitism and support of fascism among Quebec nationalists and intellectuals during the 1930s and '40s.

 The book was first published in French by L'Étincelle as Le traître et le Juif: Lionel Groulx, le Devoir et le délire du nationalisme d'extrême droite dans la province de Québec, 1929–1939.
 In 1993, it was published in English by Robert Davies Publishing of Montreal.
 Delisle is a political scientist based in Quebec.

-Delisle alleged that Lionel Groulx, a Canadian intellectual and a father of Quebec nationalism, had published anti-Semitic articles under pseudonyms.
+Delisle alleged that Lionel Groulx, a Canadian intellectual and a father of Quebec nationalism, had published antisemitic articles under pseudonyms.
 Her criticism of Groulx generated considerable debate.
 In addition to contesting her conclusions about Groulx, some critics said that her methodology was inaccurate and that her conclusions could not be supported.
 Other historians supported her work as part of a revision of thought on Quebec nationalism and Canadian thought before World War II.
 She was quoted favourably by the author Mordecai Richler in his collection of essays, Oh Canada!
 Oh Quebec!
 (1992), which generated its own controversy.

 Je me souviens is a documentary based on her book made by Eric R. Scott.
 It was shown on Canal D in 2002 and premiered in the United States in 2003 at the New York Jewish Film Festival.